 - original pool balance;

 - original pool count;

 - average original contract balance;

 - weighted average contract rate;

-- weighted average original term; - weighted average remaining term; - weighted average loan-to-value ratio; - minimum FICO® score, maximum FICO® score and non-zero weighted average FICO® score; - weighted average loan funded score (formerly known as loss forecasting score); and - distribution of receivables by vehicle type (new/used), contract rate, geography, vehicle make, model year, original term, remaining term, amount financed, current principal balance, original mileage, loan funded score (formerly known as loss forecasting score), FICO[®] score, and loan-to-value range.
+- weighted average original term;

+- weighted average remaining term;

+- weighted average loan-to-value ratio;

+- minimum FICO[®] score, maximum FICO[®] score and non-zero weighted average FICO[®] score;

+- weighted average loan funded score (formerly known as loss forecasting score); and

+- distribution of receivables by vehicle type (new/used), contract rate, geography, vehicle make, model year, original term, remaining term, amount financed, current principal balance, original mileage, loan funded score (formerly known as loss forecasting score), FICO® score, and loan-to-value range.

 The foregoing characteristics for the pool of receivables to be acquired by the issuing entity on the closing date will not be identical to the characteristics of any prior securitized pool, and the characteristics of each prior securitized pool vary from securitization to securitization.
 SC's practice is to select a securitized pool from substantially all available eligible assets in its portfolio using selection procedures that were not known or intended by SC to be adverse to the applicable issuing entity.
-However, the composition of the assets in the SC portfolio designated for the "DRIVE" securitization transactions has changed over time.
-This is because (i) SC's portfolio of retail installment sale contracts, from which the securitized pools are selected, changes over time and (ii) the selection criteria used for retail installments sale contracts in the "DRIVE" securitization transactions has changed over time.
+However, the composition of the assets in the SC portfolio designated for the "SDART" securitization transactions has changed over time.
+This is because SC's portfolio of retail installment sale contracts, from which the securitized pools are selected, changes over time.
 Despite these differences as identified in the summary information for the prior securitized pools, the prior securitized pools are generally comparable to the receivables in this securitization transaction, because although SC has periodically implemented updated credit risk management standards and policies, the underlying origination, credit underwriting and purchasing policies and servicing policies have been generally consistent over time.